uPortal-Attic/uportal-home/docs/apereo-incubation.md

 + [Committers][]
 + [Contributors][]
++ Adopters

 Next actions

-+ Document any roles not yet listed.
++ Document any roles not yet listed or documented.
 + Document how the roles interact.

 #### c.
 Operation of community